 The bill would also make technical amendments throughout to ensure consistency in statutory phrasing and references.

 Background

 HB 2079 was introduced by the House Committee on Judiciary at the request of the Office of the Attorney General.
-As introduced, HB 2079 contained the provisions transferring the address confidentiality program.
+As introduced, HB 2079 contained the provisions transferring the Safe at Home program.

 House Committee on Judiciary